-In this blog, I am going to introduce you to sudo and su, two of the most important and most often used commands in Linux, and talk about the basic ins and outs of these tools.
-They can help you to prevent your users from doing unexpected things in your network that could cause performance, and more importantly, security issues to occur.
-Let’s begin by examining what these commands do then and the difference between them.
+In this blog, I will introduce you to sudo and su, two of the most important and most often used commands in Linux, and talk about the basic pros and cons of these tools.
+They can help you to prevent your users from doing unexpected things in your network that could cause performance and, more importantly, security issues to occur.
+Let’s begin by examining what these commands do and then explore the differences between them.

 The Unix command su, stands for “substitute user,” “super user,” or “switch user,” and allows you to log in as root and do whatever you want with the system.
-Sudo stands for either "substitute user do" or "super user do" and it allows you to elevate your current user account to have root privileges temporarily.
+Sudo stands for either "substitute user do" or "super user do" and it allows you to temporarily elevate your current user account to have root privileges.
 This is different from “su” which is not temporary.
 With “sudo,” you continue to use your user account, but with root privilege, whereas in “su,” you are actually logged into the root account.
-Also, the root privilege in “sudo” is only valid for a temporary amount of time.
+Also, the root privilege in “sudo” is only valid for a finite time.
 Once that time expires, you have to enter your password again to regain root privilege.

 Introduction to the “sudo” command

 In Ubuntu Linux, the root account is not configured by default.
-If users want a root account password, they have to set it up manually to use “sudo.”
-Using sudo is a good way to protect the user’s computer from being used as a tool for exploitation.
-Whenever a user tries to install, remove or change any piece of software, he has to have the root privileges to perform such tasks.
-The sudo command is used to give such permissions to any particular command that a user wants to execute once the user enters a user password to give system based permissions.
+If users want a root account password, they must set it up manually to use “sudo.”
+Using sudo is generally a good way to protect the user’s computer from being used as a tool for exploitation.
+Whenever a user tries to install, remove, or change any piece of software, they must have the root privileges to perform such tasks.
+The user applies the sudo command to gain such permissions to any particular command they want to execute, once the user enters a user password to give system-based permissions.